kristi0403/the_taste/README.md

     * Try to submit the empty form with no cooking time and verify that the recipe will not submit without a RECIPE COOKING TIME
     * Try to submit the empty form with no preparation and verify that the recipe will not submit without a RECIPE PREPARATION TIME.
     * Try to submit the empty form with no ingredients and verify that the recipe will not submit without  RECIPE INGREDIENTS.

+* Log In Page:

+    * Try to loog in when no register and verify that will not login without registe.

+* Register Page:
+    * Try to register when already have acount and veryfied that cant register if already registered.

+* Edit/delete recipe:
+    * Try to edit/delete when no created by you and verified you can only edit them ore delete them if they were creeated by you

+The app was tested on iphone 7 and iphone 11 and also using google chrome inspect on all the devices available on the inspector.
+Both landscape and portrait doesn't seem to have any problem on responsiveness only in some screens the recipe cards move e bit more on the left that it should .

+##Bugs
+When i had the first add recipe loyout i had the ingridients an array that included 2 arrays one ingridients name and one ingridients quantity.
+When retriving the data from the database they showed as 2 arrays of elements and i couldn't slice them or join them.

+I changed the data type and at the moment they are presented as strings.

+##Deployment

+Platform used to deploy the project is Github through github pages.
+Used git add to add files and after that git commit to coment the files addeted and deleted and git push at the end to move the files to the github pages.

+The final project deployment is been done by Heroku
+    1.The following section describes the process to deploy this project to Heroku.
+    2.Ensure all required technologies are installed locally, as per the requirements.txtfile.
+    3.Via Linux Terminal, login to Heroku, using 'heroku login' command.
+Input Heroku login details.
+    4.Create new Heroku app, using 'heroku apps:create appname' command.
+    5.Push project to Heroku, using 'push -u heroku master' command.
+    6.Create scale, using 'heroku ps:scale web=1' command.
+    7.Login to Heroku and select newly created app.
+    8.Select settings.
+Select ‘Reveal Config'.
+Add IP 0.0.0.0 and PORT 5000.
+    9.From 'More' menu on the top right, select 'Restart all dynos'.
+   10.View app: In settings, select Domain URL, NOT Git URL to view your hosted application.
+   11.Deployed via Heroku: the-taste